DerekCresswell/GameDesign11/3 Top Down Arcade/2 PlayerInput.md

 For `GetButton`, which we'll use a bit later, we pass in a button name and the function will tell us whether or not that button is pressed.

 ***Note***
-The names of these axises are set through the ["Input Manager"](https://docs.unity3d.com/Manual/class-InputManager.html).
+The names of these axes are set through the ["Input Manager"](https://docs.unity3d.com/Manual/class-InputManager.html).
 You can also add new ones.
 We will talk more about this in a [section](#setting-up-button-inputs) later on.

 ## Player Movement